-(2) This percentage is calculated as of May 1, 2010, the first Regular Distribution Date, and assumes that all of the deposits have been used to finance all of the aircraft prior to such date.
-The initial loan to aircraft value ratio measures the ratio of (a) the aggregate principal amount of the Equipment Notes relating to all aircraft to (b) the aggregate appraised base value of all aircraft (determined based on three appraisals setting forth values as of September 30, 2009, September 29, 2009 and September 28, 2009).
-These ratios are calculated assuming that the aggregate appraised maintenance adjusted base value of all aircraft is \$1,151,858,272 on the first Regular Distribution Date.
+- This percentage is calculated as of July 15, 2010, the first Regular Distribution Date, and assumes that all of the deposits have been used to finance all of the aircraft prior to such date.
+The initial loan to aircraft value ratios measure the ratio of (a) (x) in the case of the Class A certificates, the aggregate principal amount of the Series A Equipment Notes relating to all aircraft and (y) in the case of the Class B certificates, the aggregate principal amount of the Series A Equipment Notes and the Series B Equipment Notes relating to all aircraft to (b) the aggregate appraised maintenance adjusted base value of all aircraft (determined based on three appraisals setting forth values as of November 2, 2009, November 2, 2009 and November 6, 2009).
+These ratios are calculated assuming that the aggregate appraised maintenance adjusted base value of all aircraft is \$1,230,053,083 on the first Regular Distribution Date.
 The aggregate appraised maintenance adjusted base value is only an estimate and reflects certain assumptions.
-See "DESCRIPTION OF THE AIRCRAFT AND THE APPRAISALS."

-(3) The highest loan to aircraft value ratio is based on the aggregate appraised base value of all aircraft as of a certain future date.
-See "SUMMARY- Loan to Aircraft Value Ratios."
+See "DESCRIPTION OF THE AIRCRAFT AND THE APPRAISALS." - (2) The highest loan to aircraft value ratios are based on the aggregate appraised base value of all aircraft as of a certain future date.
+See "SUMMARY -Loan to Aircraft Value Ratios."
 The aggregate appraised base value is only an estimate and reflects certain assumptions.
-See "DESCRIPTION OF THE AIRCRAFT AND THE APPRAISALS."

-(4) Equipment Notes will mature on or before the Final Expected Regular Distribution Date for the certificates.

-(5) The Final Legal Distribution Date for the certificates is the Final Expected Regular Distribution Date plus eighteen months, which represents the period corresponding to the Liquidity Facility coverage of three semiannual interest payments.
+See "DESCRIPTION OF THE AIRCRAFT AND THE APPRAISALS." - (3) The Equipment Notes will mature on or before the Final Expected Regular Distribution Date for the certificates issued by the related pass through trust that owns such Equipment Notes. - (4) The Final Legal Distribution Date for each of the Class A certificates and Class B certificates is the Final Expected Regular Distribution Date for that class of certificates plus eighteen months, which represents the period corresponding to the applicable Liquidity Facility coverage of three semiannual interest payments.